v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/css/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="get-started-with-viewing-and-changing-css"></a>Introducción a cómo ver y cambiar CSS

-Complete estos tutoriales interactivos para aprender los conceptos básicos de ver y cambiar el CSS de una página con Microsoft Edge DevTools.
+Complete estos tutoriales interactivos para aprender los conceptos básicos de ver y cambiar el CSS de una página mediante Microsoft Edge DevTools.

 ## <a name="open-css-examples"></a>Ejemplos de CSS abiertos